 The Society hosts termly series of lay-friendly talks, which help to contribute to an understanding of how science and technology affect not only the way we live now, but perhaps more importantly, how they will affect our lives in the future.

-Talks take place on alternate Fridays in the Seminar Room, followed by an open discussion and formal hall.
+Talks take place on alternate Fridays in Full Term.
+Meetings begin at 5.45pm with drinks; the talk follows at 6.00pm, with questions at 6.45pm and formal hall.
 Speakers are invited to the dinner, so there are opportunities to continue the discussion over the meal.

 Forthcoming seminar talks